FoalTS/foal/docs/tutorials/multi-user-todo-list/8-e2e-testing-and-authentication.md

 ![E2E tests output](./e2e_output.png)

-Congratulations, you reached the end of this tutorial!
+Congratulations, you have reached the end of this tutorial!